Travel Guide

 Kullu Traditional Dress

-In Himachal, Kullu valley is one of the open valleys near the Beas river.
+In Himachal, Kullu valley is one of the open valleys near the Beas River.
 It is famous for its beautiful majestic hills covered in pine and deodar forest.
-Kullu valley is very famous among travelers and tourists for its treks, Manali valley, and temples.
+Kullu Valley is very famous among travellers and tourists for its treks, Manali Valley, and temples.

-The dress of Kullu is one of the most famous traditional dress of Himachal Pradesh and also very famous among the tourists as a “Himachali dress,” and every tourist gets their photoshoot done in this dress.
-Warm woolen clothes are used in Kullu valley because of cold climate conditions around the year.
-The traditional Kullu dress includes Chola, Dora, Topi, and Loi for Men and Patto, Dhatu, shawl for women.
+The dress of Kullu is one of the most famous traditional dresses of Himachal Pradesh and is also very famous among tourists as a “Himachali dress,” and every tourist gets their photoshoot done in this dress.
+Warm woollen clothes are used in Kullu Valley because of the cold climate conditions around the year.
+The traditional Kullu dress includes Chola, Dora, Topi, and Loi for Men and Patto, Dhatu, and shawl for women.

-• Dress for Men: Men wear a long woolen coat with pleats called “Chola,” and it is tightened with a cloth called “Dora” on the waist, which serves as a belt.
+Men wear a long woollen coat with pleats called “Chola,” and it is tightened with a cloth called “Dora” on the waist, which serves as a belt.
 This “Chola” is accompanied by tight pants called “Suthan.”
-Their shoulders are covered with a blanket called “Lachho” or “Loi,” a gents shawl mostly in grey, white, brown in colors.
-The Head is covered by a cap made of woolen cloth and has a colorfully designed band around it, and this cap is famous as “Kulluvi Topi.”
+Their shoulders are covered with a blanket called “Lachho” or “Loi,” a gent’s shawl mostly in grey, white, and brown in colours.
+The Head is covered by a cap made of woollen cloth and has a colourfully designed band around it, and this cap is famous as “Kulluvi Topi.”

-• Dress for Women: The dress for women is “Patto,” which is like a shawl but heavier and thicker than a shawl.
+The dress for women is “Patto,” which is like a shawl but heavier and thicker than a shawl.
 Women wear “Patto” over their clothes and pin both ends with local silver brooches called” Boomini”.
-This patto covers the whole body and a piece of cloth tied around the waist, which acts as a blet called “Gachchi.”
-The women cover their head with a square piece of cloth called “Dhatu or Thipu”.
+This patto covers the whole body and a piece of cloth tied around the waist, which acts as a belt called “Gachchi.”
+The women cover their heads with a square piece of cloth called “Dhatu or Thipu”.
 Women wear a long silver necklace called “Chandrahar” to complement the whole dress, making this dress more authentic and graceful.

 4. Shimla Dress